 Some people prefer straight mineral oil or scented furniture oil, which is just scented mineral oil.
 The lemony smell is nice.
 But carefully avoid any furniture polishes or oils that contain silicon because these will weaken glue bonds.

-Some people prefer camellia oil, but be aware that the so-called camellia oil available commercially for rust protection is actually just mineral oil with a bit of yellow dye and some fragrance added, sold at ridiculously high price tag, much like commercial furniture oil.
+Some people prefer camellia oil, but be aware that the so-called camellia oil available commercially for rust protection is actually just mineral oil with a bit of yellow dye and some fragrance added, sold at an inflated price, much like commercial furniture oil.
 Caveat emptor, baby.
 But in truth, mineral oil is not only cheaper (sold as lubricant laxative in pharmacies), but performs better than genuine camellia oil because it will not become rancid and gummy.

-While it sounds strange, the best lubricant in my experience is a lightweight, light-colored synthetic motor oil such as 5W Mobile 1.
+While it sounds strange, the best lubricant in my experience by far is a lightweight, light-colored synthetic motor oil such as Mobile-1 5W.
 I have tried regular motor oil too, but the synthetic variety smells better, lasts longer and seems to perform better.

 Even a plastic bag will do until you find something better.

-When you are cutting a mortise with your chisel, make it a habit to occasionally jab the cutting edge of your chisel into the oil pot, and even wipe the sides and ura (flat) on the wick to lubricate the blade.
+When you are cutting a mortise with your chisel, make it a habit to occasionally jab its cutting edge into the oil pot, and even wipe the sides and ura (flat) on the wick to lubricate the blade.
 You will be pleasantly surprised to find that this bit of oil will make your chisel work not only go faster, but more precisely and with cleaner results.
 The oil will not weaken glue bonds.

 Likewise, when using either a metal-bodied or wooden bodied plane, occasionally swipe its sole over the oil pot.
 This will greatly reduce friction and give you more control.
 But if you value your public dignity, be forewarned that the first few cuts after doing this will make you smile like a lunatic.